logo

 </Contract>

-• The renderer MUST set evmstate:block-number to the block number at which the representation was evaluated, as a base‑10 string.
+• evmstate:block-number → block number at which the binding evaluation took place, base‑10 string.

 <Contract xmlns="urn:example:instrument"